peilingjiang/blog-jpl/content/_index.md

 ---
 title: Home
-headless: true
 type: docs
 bookToc: false
 ---

 # JPL is 江沛嶺, and 江沛嶺 is Peiling Jiang.

-Peiling is a media arts and design student studying at NYU, Tisch School of the Arts.
-With a background of product design, he's practices include computational design, HCI, user research, and creative programming.
+Peiling is a media arts and design student at NYU Tisch School of the Arts.
+With a background of product design, he's practices include computational design, HCI, user research, and creative coding.

+🙆‍♂️ More information will be updated soon.
 Love Qingqing.

-🙆‍♂️ More information will be updated soon.